aaaksenova/term_paper2021/vectorisation/README.md

 # Vectorisation

 Testing of the models on simple classification task in order to choose best vectoriser for the further experiments.
-The following kinds of vectorisation are trsted:
+The following kinds of vectorisation are tested:

 1. TF-IDF
 2. mBERT [MASK]